BabylonJS/OldDocumentationSite/content/How_To/GUI/ScrollViewer.md

 # The Scroll Viewer

+**NOTE This Control is under enhancement and the method addWindow will change to addControl**

 When you want to keep your user interface small and the information to present large you can use the **ScrollViewer** to contain the information.

 ![ScrollViewer](/img/gui/scroll1.jpg).